choshina/EfficientCausationMonitor/README.md

 - MATLAB (Simulink/Stateflow) version: >= 2020a.
 (MATLAB license needed)

-Alternatively, you can also use the executable available in `bin/`.
+Alternatively, you can also use the executables available in `bin/`.

 ## Installation of our tool:

 - Clone the repository, via `https://github.com/choshina/STLCausationMonitor.git`

-  > Alternatively, you can download this repository via the URL: .

 - Start MATLAB GUI, set up a C/C++ compiler using the command `mex -setup`.
 (Refer to [here](https://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html) for more details.)
   > Running with MATLAB in shell is also OK.